GunSik2/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to back into the center.
+These images show what a recovery looks like starting from left to right :

 ![alt text][image3]
 ![alt text][image4]